aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 Discovered as CANONICALLY attached to the make a wish jesus prompt.
 Sure, I'm too scared to find out what this is about, but isn't that intriguing enough?

 ### *Thank you for everything*
+{: .center}

 ![pic](https://files.catbox.moe/k8gg5m.jpg)
+{: .center}

 *<https://prompts.aidg.club/4074>*
+{: .center}

->You close the door and turn the key, locking it.
+>*You close the door and turn the key, locking it.
 Finally, home.
 Hanging your wet umbrella and shoes to dry and setting a bag of groceries onto the cabinet, you enter the living room - after a full day of work, you just want to crash onto the sofa and give your legs a few minutes of rest.
-But as you approach the sofa, you see that it is already occupied - a little girl is sleeping soundly on it.
+But as you approach the sofa, you see that it is already occupied - a little girl is sleeping soundly on it.*
+>
->"What the!?" you exclaim as you step back.
+>*"What the!?" you exclaim as you step back.*
+>
->The girl opens her eyes and looks sleepily at you.
-She rubs them with her forearm as she sits up.
+>*The girl opens her eyes and looks sleepily at you.
+She rubs them with her forearm as she sits up.*
+>
->"Who are you?
-What the hell are you doing here?" you lean in as you interrogate the little intruder.
+>*"Who are you?
+What the hell are you doing here?" you lean in as you interrogate the little intruder.*
+>
->"I'm sorry!
-I am just..." the girl cowers and puts her arms in front of herself for protection, as if afraid you'll hit her.
+>*"I'm sorry!
+I am just..." the girl cowers and puts her arms in front of herself for protection, as if afraid you'll hit her.*
+>
->"Hey, I am not going to hurt you." you feel a bit bad for scaring her, "I just want to know how you got in here."
+>*"Hey, I am not going to hurt you." you feel a bit bad for scaring her, "I just want to know how you got in here."*
+>
->The girl doesn't say anything, but glances at the window.
+>*The girl doesn't say anything, but glances at the window.
 The morning was hot, so you'd opened it slightly for some fresh air and forgot to close it.
-With her delicate frame, it would be possible to squeeze in through the gap even with the latch on.
+With her delicate frame, it would be possible to squeeze in through the gap even with the latch on.*
+>
->"Good grief." you sigh, "Well, whatever.
+>*"Good grief." you sigh, "Well, whatever.
 Just get out of here.
-I don't want any trouble." you tell her.
+I don't want any trouble." you tell her.*
+>
->You escort the little girl to the door, and she leaves your house in a hurry.
-Standing in the doorway, you watch her lithe silhouette depart as she walks across the street, feeling bad about yourself for getting angry and treating her like this.
+>*You escort the little girl to the door, and she leaves your house in a hurry.
+Standing in the doorway, you watch her lithe silhouette depart as she walks across the street, feeling bad about yourself for getting angry and treating her like this.*
+>
->The rain seems to have died down, for now, just the water running off the roof makes a sloshing sound.
+>*The rain seems to have died down, for now, just the water running off the roof makes a sloshing sound.
 The girl approaches one of the houses on the other side and stands in front of the door, as if unwilling to enter.
 Despite the distance, you can hear the voices yelling from the inside and the sound of something breaking.
 The girl turns her body at a ninety-degree angle and starts slowly walking along the street.
-With every step she takes, you see more and more droplets making circles on the surface of puddles as the rain starts to pick up.
+With every step she takes, you see more and more droplets making circles on the surface of puddles as the rain starts to pick up.*
+>
->"Hey, you're going to catch a cold." gnawed by guilt, you decide to call out to her, "Come here."
+>*"Hey, you're going to catch a cold." gnawed by guilt, you decide to call out to her, "Come here."*
 This girl radiates the need to protect.
 Good job on the writer's part!

 ### *Bad Dragon Brutalizes Damsels*
+{: .center}

 ![pic](https://files.catbox.moe/t3ymmw.jpg)
+{: .center}

 *<https://prompts.aidg.club/4086>*
+{: .center}

 >*Loria Van Bernhardt stoically suppressed the urge to shiver as she clambered with her guide through the treacherous mountain crags, a bitter wind howling about them.
 The hardened Violet Knight continually aimed the wide shield slung to her side in the blowing wind's direction, stamping her hobnailed boots to fight back the encroaching frostbite.
 The robust warrior found herself struggling to keep up with the wiry elder's progress as they marched ahead.
 Yelling out over the roaring gales, Loria asked, "Grier, how do you scale these damned cliffs like a mountain goat?"*
 >